Kelier/CDown/README.md

 <br>

-I have to admit I've been a bit lazy lately, but I work for two companies. 🏢
+I have to admit I've been a bit lazy lately, but I work for two companies, I left behind a great fortune. 🏢

 <br>